Miyagi55/sales-store-analysis/README.md

-# 📊 Sales Data Analysis for a Large Store Chain
+# Sales Data Analysis for a Store Chain

 ## 🎯 Project Overview